-Like nearly everyone else in America right now, your heart is probably pumping fast for Black Friday deals.
+Like nearly everyone else in America right now, your heart is probably pumping fast for holiday deals.
 Heck, you probably have a strategic game plan than any military general or NFL coach would be proud of.
-If a digital camera is on your list, here are some things you might want to consider before plunking down cash on that seemingly good buy.
+If a digital camera or lens is on your list, here are some things you might want to consider before plunking down cash on that seemingly good buy.

 Cameras tend to be older

-A whole bunch of exciting camera were recently announced in the past few months, from Sony’s Alpha full-frame cameras to Nikon’s retro-inspired Df, Fujifilm’s XQ1, and Panasonic’s Lumix GM1.
-But if you were hoping to snag one of these for yourself or as a Christmas gift, forget it: Most of the camera deals will be on models that are older or lower-end point-and-shoots (some of the newer models are still in pre-order).
-Camera companies might be hurting, but they’re not going to give everything away.
+This past year has seen the release of a slew of impressive cameras.
+From the Canon EOS Rebel T7iCanon EOS Rebel T7i review to the Sony A9 and the Fujifilm GFX 50S, there’s no shortage of new options available.
+But if you were hoping to snag one of these for yourself or as a Christmas gift, forget it: Most of the camera deals will be on models that are older.
+Camera companies might be looking to sell off old stock, but they’re not going to give everything away.